-The Academic Success Center provides free test proctoring to the students of Richmond Community College.
-Students from universities that have signed agreements with the Academic Success Center are offered this free test proctoring services as well.
-Those students who are neither may schedule test proctoring services for a \$25 fee (per test) paid to the business office before testing.
+The Academic Success Center provides free test proctoring to the students of RichmondCC.
+Students from universities that have signed articulation agreements with RichmondCC are offered free test proctoring as well.
+Those students who are neither may schedule test proctoring for a \$25 fee (per exam) paid to the business office before testing.
 Appointments are made via the online scheduling system at http://richmondcc.edu/proctor-scheduling, and students must have a valid student ID when they arrive for their testing appointment.
 The Academic Success Center ensures the integrity and security of each exam through identification verification and direct supervision in a secure environment.
 Test proctors monitor students through the entirety of each assessment.